richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 There is a third triangle that can be extended, providing information about the call to the 'covr' package, in the Travis build log.
-Viewing this information here is not helpful, as it is displayed in a very crude form.
+Viewing this information here is not helpful, as it is displayed in a crude form.
 Instead, go back to the Codecov website, https://codecov.io, to view the code coverage in a prettier way: